spuckhafte/LOCUS/README.md

 # template-for-future-project
-just a template for future idea
+LOCUS: hub for you and your friends